 What are some suggested tools to manage localization files?

-Lokalise, Smartcat, and Phrase are some well-known tools for efficient management of localization files.
+Lokalise, Awtomated, and Phrase are some well-known tools for efficient management of localization files.